vturrisi/100-days-of-code/log.md

 - Created two basic layers (one to Flatten the input for the last linear layer in the CNN and one to batchfy the input)

 ---

+### Day 7: Jan 31, 2018 (didn't do anything in the 30th :()

+- Did something different today since some experiments were executing.
+- Contributed to my watchdog_man repo [link](https://github.com/vturrisi/watchdog_man)

+---